JulieDaubercies/Bio-Sweet-Home/README.md

 User can make multiple kind of research with the searchBar :
 - Enter a precise name of city
 - Enter some key word (cities wich contains "Saint" for exemple)
-- A research by postal code
+- Research by postal code

 Precise name               |  Key word                 |      Postal code :-------------------------:|:-------------------------:|:-------------------------: